 In keeping with Williston’s 2014 Strategic Plan—and thanks to generous support from alumni and other donors—the school has made significant improvements in recent years to our campus and facilities.
-On this page you’ll find a sampling of projects from the last four years.
-Read more about our current projects here.
+Read about some of our completed projects below.

 Dugouts at Sawyer Field